Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 Tax compliance and administration

 To ease compliance burden, the reporting and administrative requirements of the GloBE rules and HKMTT are aligned as far as practicable.
-Also, the tax administration framework of the GloBE rules and HKMTT rides on certain administrative provisions of the IRO, with necessary modifications, to deal with the objection and appeal procedures, collection and recovery tax, etc.
+Also, the tax administration framework of the GloBE rules and HKMTT rides on certain administrative provisions of the IRO, with necessary modifications, to deal with the objection and appeal procedures, collection and recovery of tax, etc.

 The key elements of the tax administration framework are set out as follows: